Mosquito Borne Disease Prevention

 • Rash

-How is Chikungunya transmitted?
+How is Chikungunya Spread?

-• The virus is not spread from person-to-person and is not spread through coughing, sneezing, or touching
+The virus is NOT spread from person-to-person and is not spread through coughing, sneezing, or touching

 • Because of the high level of virus in blood, spread can occur through: